merenlab/merenlab.org/software/anvio/help/programs/anvi-get-enriched-functions-per-pan-group/index.md

   display: true
 ---

 A program that takes a pangenome, and a categorical layers additional data item, and generates the input for anvi-get-enriched-functions-per-pan-group.
-If requested a functional occurrence table across genomes is also generated..
+If requested a functional occurrence table across genomes is also generated.

 See **[program help menu](../../../vignette#anvi-get-enriched-functions-per-pan-group)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.